Radon: Chemical properties

-It is likely that the difficulty in identifying higher fluorides of radon stems from radon being kinetically hindered from being oxidised beyond the divalent state because of the strong ionicity of radon difluoride (RnF_{2}) and the high positive charge on radon in RnF^{+}; spatial separation of RnF_{2} molecules may be necessary to clearly identify higher fluorides of radon, of which RnF_{4} is expected to be more stable than RnF_{6} due to spin–orbit splitting of the 6p shell of radon (Rn^{IV} would have a closed-shell 6s6p configuration).
-Therefore, while RnF_{4} should have a similar stability to xenon tetrafluoride (XeF_{4}), RnF_{6} would likely be much less stable than xenon hexafluoride (XeF_{6}): radon hexafluoride would also probably be a regular octahedral molecule, unlike the distorted octahedral structure of XeF_{6}, because of the inert pair effect.
+It is likely that the difficulty in identifying higher fluorides of radon stems from radon being kinetically hindered from being oxidised beyond the divalent state because of the strong ionicity of radon difluoride (RnF2) and the high positive charge on radon in RnF+; spatial separation of RnF2 molecules may be necessary to clearly identify higher fluorides of radon, of which RnF4 is expected to be more stable than RnF6 due to spin–orbit splitting of the 6p shell of radon (Rn^{IV} would have a closed-shell 6s6p configuration).
+Therefore, while RnF4 should have a similar stability to xenon tetrafluoride (XeF4), RnF6 would likely be much less stable than xenon hexafluoride (XeF6): radon hexafluoride would also probably be a regular octahedral molecule, unlike the distorted octahedral structure of XeF6, because of the inert pair effect.
 Because radon is quite electropositive for a noble gas, it is possible that radon fluorides actually take on highly fluorine-bridged structures and are not volatile.
-Extrapolation down the noble gas group would suggest also the possible existence of RnO, RnO_{2}, and RnOF_{4}, as well as the first chemically stable noble gas chlorides RnCl_{2} and RnCl_{4}, but none of these have yet been found.
+Extrapolation down the noble gas group would suggest also the possible existence of RnO, RnO2, and RnOF4, as well as the first chemically stable noble gas chlorides RnCl2 and RnCl4, but none of these have yet been found.

 Radon carbonyl (RnCO) has been predicted to be stable and to have a linear molecular geometry.
-The molecules Rn_{2} and RnXe were found to be significantly stabilized by spin-orbit coupling.
+The molecules Rn2 and RnXe were found to be significantly stabilized by spin-orbit coupling.
 Radon caged inside a fullerene has been proposed as a drug for tumors.
-Despite the existence of Xe(VIII), no Rn(VIII) compounds have been claimed to exist; RnF_{8} should be highly unstable chemically (XeF_{8} is thermodynamically unstable).
+Despite the existence of Xe(VIII), no Rn(VIII) compounds have been claimed to exist; RnF8 should be highly unstable chemically (XeF8 is thermodynamically unstable).

-Radon reacts with the liquid halogen fluorides ClF, ClF_{3}, ClF_{5}, BrF_{3}, BrF_{5}, and IF_{7} to form RnF_{2}.
-In halogen fluoride solution, radon is nonvolatile and exists as the RnF^{+} and Rn^{2+} cations; addition of fluoride anions results in the formation of the complexes RnF_{3}^{−} and RnF_{4}^{2−}, paralleling the chemistry of beryllium(II) and aluminium(III).
-The standard electrode potential of the Rn^{2+}/Rn couple has been estimated as +2.0 V, although there is no evidence for the formation of stable radon ions or compounds in aqueous solution.
+Radon reacts with the liquid halogen fluorides ClF, ClF3, ClF5, BrF3, BrF5, and IF7 to form RnF2.
+In halogen fluoride solution, radon is nonvolatile and exists as the RnF+ and Rn(2+) cations; addition of fluoride anions results in the formation of the complexes RnF_{3}- and RnF_{4}(2-), paralleling the chemistry of beryllium(II) and aluminium(III).
+The standard electrode potential of the Rn(2+)/Rn couple has been estimated as +2.0 V, although there is no evidence for the formation of stable radon ions or compounds in aqueous solution.